percona/everest-doc/docs/manage_users.md

-# Manage users
+# Manage users in Percona Everest

 Percona Everest provides user management capabilities, enabling you to securely log in through either the Percona Everest UI or the API.

+Local user management involves administering Percona Everest users to ensure secure and efficient access to database resources.
+This encompasses tasks such as creating and deleting users, updating their passwords, etc.

 When you install Percona Everest, an `admin` user is automatically created, granting full access to the system.

 !!! note alert alert-primary "Note"